-Eerie, creepy and guaranteed to send a chill down your spine, catacombs are among the most unsettling tourist attractions in the world.
-Yet despite the disconcerting nature of catacombs, they remain incredibly popular places to visit, with millions touring their murky chambers to explore the grinning remains of their permanent residents…
+Guaranteed to send a chill down your spine, catacombs are among the most unsettling tourist attractions in the world.
+Yet despite the disconcerting nature of catacombs, they remain incredibly popular places to visit, with millions touring their murky chambers to explore the spooky remains of their permanent residents.

-In general, the most famous catacombs of the world – such as those in Rome or Paris – contain hundreds, if not thousands of skeletons, graves and tombs.
+The most famous catacombs of the world – such as those in Rome or Paris – contain hundreds, if not thousands of skeletons, graves and tombs.
 Often the very walls themselves are made up of skulls and bones, making for rather sinister displays which are unlike anything most people will ever see anywhere else.
-It’s fair to say that catacombs are unique attractions, which have to be seen to be believed.

 Among the most famous catacombs in the world, the Paris Catacombs are underground quarries, housing approximately six million human skeletons.
 They first came into use as a burial place for Parisian bones in the eighteenth century following the overpopulation of the city’s cemeteries and the closure of the Cemetery of Innocents (Les Innocents).
 Further remains were amassed at the Catacombs of Paris over the years, including those who died in several riots during the French Revolution.

-The Catacombs of the Capuchins or ‘Catacombe dei Cappuccini’ in Sicily house the preserved – often extremely well-preserved – corpses of thousands of people.
-It is believed that people were initially buried in the Catacombs of the Capuchins because those interred there were found to remain mysteriously well-preserved.
+The Catacombs of the Capuchins or ‘Catacombe dei Cappuccini’ in Sicily are home to the preserved corpses of thousands of people.
+Those that were initially buried in the Catacombs of the Capuchins were found to remain mysteriously well-preserved.
 Over time, more and more people wished to be buried there and in later stages many were embalmed.
-When describing the Catacombs of the Capuchins, it is difficult not to use the word “macabre”, especially when confronted with reality of seeing the array displayed mummified bodies which lie underneath the Capuchin Monastery.
-Many of them have distorted expressions on their faces and often they are dressed in their best clothes, creating a bizarre experience.

 Lurking just behind and underneath Casa Rosada, the presidential palace of Buenos Aires, lies the little known eighteenth century catacombs of Fuerte Viejo.
 Shrouded in mystery, the origins of these now exposed burial sites remain unknown to this day.

-The Salzburg Catacombs are actually a series of mausoleums carved into the face of the Mönchsberg rock by the city’s St. Peter’s Cemetery.
+The Salzburg Catacombs in Austria are actually a series of mausoleums carved into the face of the Mönchsberg rock by the St. Peter’s Cemetery.
 Inside the catacombs, visitors can wander through the altars, deciphering their fascinating inscriptions and taking in the murals.
-It is unknown as to when the Salzburg Catacombs were originally constructed, but they are believed to have been built by early Christians.
+It is unknown when the Salzburg Catacombs were originally constructed, but they are believed to have been built by early Christians.

-Petrovaradin Fortress in Serbia is a vast 17th century fortress which contains, among other things a catacombs complex believed to contain the riches of Serbia’s medieval leaders.
+Petrovaradin Fortress in Serbia is a vast 17th century fortress which contains, among other things, a series of lengthy catacombs which are believed to contain the ancient riches of Serbia’s medieval leaders.

 One of the most famous roads in the world, the ancient Via Appia Antica, built in 312 BC, boasts a great number of ancient graves, catacomb complexes and Roman tombstones, including the Mausoleum of Cecilia Metella.
-Christian catacombs such as the Catacombs of San Callisto and the St. Sebastian Catacombs.
+It is home to some of the most important Christian catacombs in Rome, including the Catacombs of San Callisto and the St. Sebastian Catacombs.